carlosivanr/hugo_website/content/guides/regression/_index.md

 ---
-title: Linear & Logistic Regression in R
+title: Regression in R
-linkTitle: Linear & Logistic Regression in R
+linkTitle: Regression in R
 summary: How to perform regression analyses in R.
 date: '2021-09-17'
 type: book